leske42/Foundations/UB/README.md

 A common understanding of this line (at least on my campus) is that NULL checks placed in `Libft` functions are not necessary (the function should have an option to segfault if it receives a NULL pointer).

 Since Moulinette does not let us use assertions and the other option would be to silence the error happening (by simply returning from the function), I also share this opinion.
 This **does not mean however**, that if any such function used later in a bigger project (like cube) actually *does* receive a NULL (either because of a missing malloc protection or other mistake) and segfaults, that the project is still passable.
-Even thoguh, very strictly speaking, cube eventually died because of UB that happened at runtime, and one could understand the subject as allowing this.
+Even though, very strictly speaking, cube eventually died because of UB that happened at runtime, and one could understand the subject as allowing this.

 At the same time, I really do not know what kind of segfault or double free the subject is thinking of that *does not come from* undefined behavior.

 ## Useful links for further reading

 This is the end of UB guide.
 Thanks for reading so far and hopefully you could find some knowledge you can take with yourself for the future.
-For me, learning about the way the compiler think when it processes our files completely changed how I look at C language.
+For me, learning about the way the compiler thinks when it processes our files completely changed how I look at C language.

 Here are some sources for further reading (with a lot more practical examples that I have provided) that might also be interesting for you:
 - [LLVM Project Blog – What every C programmer should know about Undefined Behavior](https://blog.llvm.org/2011/05/what-every-c-programmer-should-know.html) (by Chris Lattner)